brittonhayes/dnd/models/README.md

 <details><summary>Example</summary>
 <p>

-Get the URL of a spell
+TODO fix this to assign the URL field Get the URL of a spell

 ```go
 {